TehShrike/joshduff.com/content/2016-07-writing-sql.md

 ---
 title: Writing SQL for applications
 date: 2016-07-26T01:11:19.617Z
+summary: Opinions from a decade of writing queries
 ---

 For about the last decade I've been writing business software backed by relational databases.
 Working with my teammates, I have acquired conventions for writing schema and production queries that make interacting with the database simpler and easier.